Lago Vista, Texas: Government

-Lago Vista was incorporated in 1984 with a council-manager system of local government following attempts by the City of Austin to annex the area in the early 1980's.
+Lago Vista was incorporated in 1984 with a council-manager system of local government following attempts by the City of Austin to annex the area in the early 1980s.
 Lago Vista's seven council members serve two-year terms.
 The mayor and council members one, three, and five are elected in odd years.
 Members two, four, and six are elected in even years.
 The Lago Vista City Council meets regularly on the first and third Thursday of each month with additional Special Called Meetings.
 Tracie Hlavinka is the current city manager.
 The immediate past City Manager, Josh Ray, resigned in January 2020.
 City Hall, Municipal Court, and Lago Vista's government offices are located at 5803 Thunderbird Street in the city's business district.

 Lago Vista 2030 Comprehensive Plan

 In 2016, the Lago Vista City Council adopted the Lago Vista 2030 Comprehensive Plan as its comprehensive planning document for the next decade.
 The plan provides a snapshot of projected demographic trends, expected land use activity, transportation requirements, and overall neighborhood livability and quality of life.